teaching

 [ April 11th, 2024. ]

-Preview talk designed for Dr. Jeff Aziz's Unruly Bodies class.
+Preview talk for the main workshop.
 Discussed disability and space, as well as thinking about disability in ways that lead to building more adaptive environments.

 [ April 12th, 2024. ]